mintheredonethat/stake/README.md

 * Utility contract?
 For modifiers & common functions
 * Current implementation enables DoS attack by never reaching required confirmations
   * Timer?
+* Many recurrent withdrawals vs. using finite state machine to manage one?
 * Oraclise through Google Spreadsheets?
 Overkill?
-* Many recurrent withdrawals vs. using finite state machine to manage one?

 UI
+* Implement one... lol
+  * React?
 * Update table on successful registry
 * Aesthetics
 * Encourage users to use MetaMask

 Testing
-* Leverage events to debug & log testing process
-* Check if I'm CALLing at the correct places, not making TXs accidentally
 * Less nesting!!!
 PROMISES/returns & pudding?
+* Check if I'm CALLing at the correct places, not making TXs accidentally
+* Leverage events to debug & log testing process
 * Make use of beforeEach?
 * More usage of "contracts()" (truffle version of description)
 * http://truffleframework.com/docs/getting_started/javascript-tests